Critical thinking is disobedient, not correct

 Critical thinking is also a key part of good judgement, the judgement that proves to be right: it is a way of granting that understanding is personal.

-Before reasoning well and usefully, your critical thinking sets the very ground on which you will judge, the one often taken as obvious; a critical approach checks finds or even invents and proposes shared meaning, clarifies what things are for you, from your angle, points at the essential for you and for the other people involved.
+Before a necessary phase of reasoning "well" and usefully, your critical thinking sets the very ground on which you will judge, the one often taken as obvious; a critical approach checks, finds or even invents and proposes shared meaning, clarifies what things are for you, from your angle, points at the essential for you and for the other people involved.
 It chooses the rules.
 It elaborates your truth, the beliefs based on which you will judge.
 Ahead of applying properly prescribed criteria, your critical sense will choose what criteria to apply.

-In my experience, most of the things I understood that did not work, were not detected by formal rules; they came from looking otherwise, they were intuitions of what things really meant, what “appeared” really important for a given purpose, what rules were adequate locally, of what felt not right, the labels accepted, the words used.
+In my experience of advising and helping, most of the things I understood that did not work, were not detected by formal rules; they surfaced by looking otherwise, they were intuitions of what things really meant, what “appeared” really important for a given purpose, what rules were adequate locally, of what felt not right, the labels accepted, the words used.
 Being critical consisted first of all in guessing that the proposed choices were themselves a wrong choice, other choices of choices being possible.

 If you begin your thinking in submission, even to healthy logical rules, instead of starting free to be divergent, if you use words without examining what they mean to you and other people, you are doomed to only find in the end what you or the people implied knew already.
+You remain a mere link in a long chain of witnessing by various people, relating some statement supposed to be knowledge.
 You will have to grow old before you earn the right to think.
-And then, the experts will still explain you that you did not understand.
+And then, the experts will still explain you with authority that you did not understand.

-Imagine a world where you can only dislike, doubt or reject something, where you can manifest your taste, follow your preference or vote, only after proving that your thinking is in full conformity, scientifically grounded and logically correct.
+Imagine a world where you can only dislike, doubt or reject something, where you can manifest your taste, follow your preference or vote, only after proving that your thinking is in full conformity with observed fact, scientifically grounded and logically correct.
 See how absurd it is!
 Therefore, you should not postpone your critical drive until you master prescribed method, even with a risk to be mistaken.

 The books on “critical thinking” are full of eye-opening procedures, skills, logical rules and examples of fallacies, very useful, valuable, true, vital to learn from, but, let me repeat, if you just follow the literal rules, your thinking will remain uncritical.
 Is critical thinking a mere inspection or arguments and detection of faults?
 Advancing by the book?
 Censoring your own thinking as you censor somebody else's arguments?
 Taking distance from yourself?
 This is misleading.
 Where is the method to challenge things, received ideas, the world?
 Sometimes I wonder if the authors ever questioned what they want critical thinking to achieve: change the world or tame the mind?